Understanding the Legal Process of Selling Property in Texas

 A lawsuit brings layers of complexity to an already challenging Texas real estate journey, particularly when the threat of losing your house comes into play.
 Your home is secure in Texas due to the state law homestead exemption that protects your primary residence.

-This type of protection provides security while suing litigation because it prevents creditors from forcibly selling your home to satisfy most debts.
+This type of protection provides security while suing in litigation because it prevents creditors from forcibly selling your home to satisfy most debts.
 But, indeed, there are some limitations that must be considered.

 For example, a lawsuit that involves claims such as unpaid property taxes, mortgage foreclosures, or mechanics’ liens associated with home improvements has the possibility of rendering your house at risk.
 Furthermore, judgments that result from lawsuits for fraudulent activities or contract violations may also endanger your home.